samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

 **Good Examples:**

-*Example 1 (Bob concedes):*
+*Example 1 (Bob concedes, correctly):*
 "Alice claimed the answer applied the Dominated Convergence Theorem without verifying the integrable dominating function condition.
 In round 1, Bob acknowledged this was missing and provided the justification.
-Bob's acknowledgment confirms Alice's claim was correct: the original answer lacked necessary justification.
+Reviewing the original answer, I confirm that the dominating function integrability was not verified.
+Bob's acknowledgment is correct, and Alice's claim is valid: the original answer lacked necessary justification.
 Verdict: claimant_wins, confidence 5."

-*Example 2 (Alice identifies ill-posedness):*
+*Example 2 (Alice identifies error):*
-"Alice claimed the domain of variable $x$ is unspecified.
-Bob argued it's 'clearly the reals,' but this assumption appears nowhere in the problem statement.
-Per the question quality rubric, all constraints must be explicit.
+"Alice claimed the proof divides by $x$ without considering $x=0$.
+Bob argued this case is 'trivial,' but the answer never addresses it.
+Per the answer quality rubric, all cases must be handled.
 Alice's claim is substantiated.
 Verdict: claimant_wins, confidence 4."

 *Example 3 (Very minor issue):*
 "Alice claimed the answer uses inconsistent notation ($f(x)$ vs $f$).
 Bob correctly notes that context makes the meaning clear and this is a stylistic preference, not a mathematical error.
 Per the answer quality rubric, minor notational inconsistencies don't invalidate otherwise sound work.
 Alice's claim identifies a very minor issue only.
 Verdict: defender_wins_minor, confidence 4."

-*Example 4 (Incorrect claim):*
+*Example 4 (Bob concedes incorrectly):*
 "Alice claimed the proof assumes continuity without justification.
+Bob conceded and said 'you're right, I should have proven continuity.'
+However, reviewing the answer, line 3 explicitly proves continuity using the sequential criterion.
+Bob incorrectly conceded to a non-issue.
+The justification exists, and Alice's claim is wrong.
+Verdict: defender_wins_incorrect, confidence 5."

+*Example 5 (Incorrect claim):*
+"Alice claimed the proof assumes continuity without justification.
 Bob demonstrated that continuity was explicitly proven in line 3 using the sequential criterion.
+Reviewing the answer, I confirm line 3 contains the proof.
 Alice misidentified the issue—the justification exists.
 Verdict: defender_wins_incorrect, confidence 5."

+*Example 6 (Wrong problem):*
+"Alice claimed the proof is circular because it assumes the conclusion.
+However, Bob shows the reasoning is valid.
+The actual issue is that a case was missed (x=0), which Alice didn't identify.
+Verdict: wrong_problem, confidence 4."

+*Example 7 (Mix of valid claims and nitpickings):*
+"Alice made three claims: (1) the proof divides by $x$ without considering $x=0$, (2) the notation switches between $f(x)$ and $f$, and (3) the conclusion could be stated more formally.
+Reviewing the answer, claim (1) is correct—the $x=0$ case is never addressed, which is a substantive error.
+Claims (2) and (3) are stylistic issues that don't affect correctness.
+Since Alice correctly identified a substantive flaw (even though she also mentioned minor issues), her critique is valid.
+Verdict: claimant_wins, confidence 5."

+*Example 8 (Mix of valid and invalid claims):*
+"Alice made three claims: (1) the proof assumes $f$ is continuous without justification, (2) the integral bounds are incorrect, and (3) the final step uses the wrong theorem.
+Reviewing the answer: claim (1) is wrong—continuity is proven in line 3; claim (2) is correct—the bounds should be $[0, 1]$ not $[0, 2]$; claim (3) is wrong—the theorem is correctly applied.
+Alice has one valid claim and two incorrect claims, making this a mixed case.
+Verdict: mixed, confidence 4."

 **Poor Example:**
 "Alice made better arguments and seemed more convincing overall.
 Bob didn't really address the main concerns effectively."